-Space researchers at the University of Surrey's Surrey Space Centre (SSC) and SSTL have developed STRaND-1, a CubeSat containing a smartphone payload that will be launched into orbit around the Earth in 2013.
+Space researchers at the University of Surrey's Surrey Space Centre (SSC) and SSTL developed STRaND-1, a 3U CubeSat containing a smartphone payload that was launched into orbit in 2013.

-STRaND-1 is being built in engineer's free time and using advanced commercial off-the-shelf components, which fits perfectly with SSTL's innovation and low-cost philosophies.
+STRaND-1 was built in engineer's free time using advanced commercial off-the-shelf components, fitting perfectly with SSTL's innovation and low-cost philosophies.

 How big is the spacecraft?
 What's the phone?
 What will the phone do?
 We've got all the answers for you here!